Logo Voyage

 You can check the original Wikivoyage article Here

-Escorted tours are comprehensive tour packages in which a professional "tour director" escorts you through a multi-day itinerary covering multiple travel destinations and multiple overnight accommodations.
+Escorted tours are comprehensive tour packages in which a professional tour director escorts a large tour group, usually by motorcoach, through a multi-day itinerary covering multiple travel destinations and multiple overnight accommodations.

 At a minimum, a standard package includes the services of the tour director, plus the costs of all transportation, accommodations, one or more mandatory excursions at each destination, and some meals.
 Most packages include free time each day for optional excursions or meals for additional fees, or you may rest or go sightseeing at your leisure.